ChilloutVR-Team/docs/docs/cck/validations.md

 ###### Autofix

-Destroys any detected depth‑forcing lights
+Destroys any detected depth‑forcing lights.

-## Long Range Audio

-`Severity: Warning`

-Flags any AudioSource component set to 2D mode or with a maximum falloff distance greater than 15 meters.
-Long range audio sources can cause audio to remain audible when it should fade out, so your content will be tagged with a warning.

 ## Loud Audio

-`Severity: Warning`
+<kbd>Severity: Warning</kbd>

 Identifies audio clips whose average volume exceeds –8dB.
 Clips above this level can clip or be uncomfortably loud.
 Your content will be tagged with Loud Audio if any audio clips exceed this threshold.

+## Long Range Audio

+<kbd>Severity: Warning</kbd>

+Flags any AudioSource component set to 2D mode or with a maximum falloff distance greater than 15 meters.
+Long range audio sources can cause audio to remain audible when it should fade out, so your content will be tagged with a warning.

 ## Potentially Non SPI Shaders

-`Severity: Warning`
+<kbd>Severity: Warning</kbd>

 Scans every shader for the four Unity stereo rendering macros: